JingtaoWang22/cellar_docs/_posts/2021-7-11-analysis.md

     After specifying the subsets, click <span class="mbox">FIND DE GENES</span>.
     A table will be generated for showing the DE genes and relevant information.
     A gene is deteremined to be differentially expressed via a t-test and all DE genes are sorted by log fold-change.
-We do not consider genes to be DE if their fold-change value is less than 1, no matter the p-value threshold.
+Users can specify the corrected p-value threshold or the fold-change threshold to filter on.
+If FC is set to 0, then no fold-change filtering is applied.
 <br>
 ![DE](images/ui-analysis-de.png)
 <br>